jrq3rq/AI-chrome-ext/README.md

 │ 2.
 Element References and Event Listeners          │
 │ - saveAllChatsButton, overlay triggers             │
 │ - fileInput, sendButton, clearHistoryButton, etc.  │
-│ - Hook Firestore methods to appropriate events     │
+│ - Hook LocalStorage methods to appropriate events  │
 └────────────────────────────────────────────────────┘
                     │
                     ▼
 ┌────────────────────────────────────────────────────┐
-│ 3. loadChatHistoryFromFirestore() at Startup       │
+│ 3. loadChatHistoryFromLocalStorage() at Startup    │
-│ - Fetch saved history from Firestore               │
+│ - Fetch saved history from LocalStorage            │
 │ - For each chat:                                   │
 │   - Build UI of chat message                       │
 │   - Prepend to chatHistoryDiv                      │